-Adversary Proceedings Lawyer in Howell
+Adversary Proceedings Attorney in Howell, New Jersey

 An adversary proceeding is a separate lawsuit that is commenced against a Debtor or some other party, within a bankruptcy case.
 The original bankruptcy is considered the main case and the adversary case is considered a “subcase” in the main case.